-Researchers from low- and middle-income countries (LMICs)(1) who are involved in clinical research activities have limited opportunities to acquire experience and develop skills for conducting clinical trials outside an academic or public sector setting.
+Researchers from low- and middle-income countries (LMICs)(1), in particular in sub-Saharan Africa (SSA)(2) who are involved in clinical research activities have limited opportunities to acquire experience and develop skills for conducting clinical trials outside an academic or public sector setting.
 As a result, there are few researchers and clinical staff from LMICs assuming leading roles in clinical research for poverty-related diseases (PRDs).
-The development of human capacities through fellowships will lead to enhanced and sustainable research capacity in LMICs on diagnostics, drugs and vaccines for PRDs by supporting career progression and retention of researchers in LMICs.
+The development of human capacities through fellowships will lead to enhanced and sustainable research capacity in SSA on diagnostics, drugs and vaccines for PRDs by supporting career progression and retention of researchers in SSA.

-The scheme targets junior to mid-career researchers or clinical staff (clinicians, pharmacists, medical statisticians, data managers, other health researchers) who are currently working on activities in the scope of the EDCTP2 programme(2) and the TDR CDF programme(3).
-EDCTP supports researchers who are employed by a legal entity in a sub-Saharan African country while TDR supports researchers from any LMICs, including sub-Saharan African countries.
+The scheme targets junior to mid-career researchers or clinical staff (clinicians, pharmacists, medical statisticians, data managers, other health researchers) who are currently working on activities in the scope of the EDCTP2 programme(3).
+EDCTP supports researchers who are employed by a legal entity in a sub-Saharan African country.
 Placements supported by EDCTP are for a minimum period of 15 months (3 months will be used to prepare for the placement), following which there will be a re-integration period of 6 months.
-Placements supported by TDR are for a period of 12 months.

-Application for an EDCTP- TDR Clinical Research and Development Fellowship must be submitted by an organisation with an established legal entity in sub-Saharan Africa (‘the applicant legal entity’) on behalf of the prospective fellow employed by that organisation.
+Application for a Clinical Research and Development Fellowship must be submitted by a legal personality and established in sub-Saharan Africa (‘the applicant legal entity’) on behalf of the prospective fellow employed by that organisation.
 Fellows must commit to return to their home organisation for a minimum of two years after completion of the fellowship.
 Fellows should identify the skills and training sought and should demonstrate how the experience would be applied upon return to the home organisation.

-This Joint Call will include a joint evaluation and selection process in compliance with the provisions set in the Rules for Participation of Horizon 2020 and the EDCTP2 basic act.
-However, grant awarding and budget management will remain separate under the management of each organisation.
-TDR will support fellows employed by a research institution in any LMICs to be placed in pharmaceutical companies, CROs, clinical or academic affiliated research organisations and PDPs located worldwide, whereas EDCTP will fund fellows employed by a sub-Saharan African legal entity (the fellow’s home organisation and applicant legal entity) to be placed in European-based host organisations (pharmaceutical companies, CROs, clinical or academic affiliated research organisations and PDPs) to train and develop specific clinical research skills of relevance to PRDs.
-The EDCTP and TDR grant includes funds for re-integration.
+This Call will include an evaluation and selection process in compliance with the provisions set in the Rules for Participation of Horizon 2020 and the EDCTP2 basic act.
+EDCTP will fund fellows employed by a sub-Saharan African legal entity (the fellow’s home organisation and applicant legal entity) to be placed in European-based host organisations (pharmaceutical companies, CROs, clinical or academic affiliated research organisations and PDPs) to train and develop specific clinical research skills of relevance to PRDs.
+The EDCTP grant includes funds for re-integration.

 Host organisations may offer placements in the following areas: design and conduct of clinical trial studies, including operational planning, management and evaluation; clinical development of vaccines including associated epidemiological studies; assessment of drug development programmes; diagnostics; biostatistics/epidemiology; data management and pharmacovigilance.
 A list of participating pharmaceutical companies, CROs, clinical or academic affiliated research organisations and PDPs (i.e. host organisations) and available placements will be published on the EDCTP and TDR websites.
-The EDCTP and TDR will collaborate with EFPIA and IFPMA.
+The EDCTP will collaborate with EFPIA.

-Actions funded under this Joint Call for Proposals will support the development of human resources and should promote high quality research and development in LMICs.
-Fellowships are expected to add significantly to the development of the best and most promising researchers from LMICs, in order to enhance and maximise their contribution in research institutions in LMICs, including training of peers.
-The actions should also contribute to strengthening collaboration between research institutions, researchers and clinical staff in LMICs, pharmaceutical companies, CROs, academic affiliated research organisations and PDPs.
+Actions funded under this Call for Proposals will support the development of human resources and should promote high-quality research and development in SSA.
+Fellowships are expected to add significantly to the development of the best and most promising researchers from SSA, in order to enhance and maximise their contribution in research institutions in SSA, including training of peers.
+The actions should also contribute to strengthening collaboration between research institutions, researchers and clinical staff in SSA, pharmaceutical companies, CROs, academic affiliated research organisations and PDPs.

-- The applicant must be a legal entity established in sub-Saharan Africa and must be the home organisation employing the fellow.(4)
+- The applicant must be a legal entity with a legal personality established in a sub-Saharan African country and must have an employment contract with the fellow.(4)